hmaier-fws/borealLynx/README.md

 This is a shiny app for visualizing and summarizing GPS collar data from lynx in Alaska.
 Currently, users upload a .csv file that at a minimum contains unprojected GPS fixes (lat/long), collarIDs and dates.
+See "Data.csv" as an example.
 These are read in and mapped using leaflet.
 A summary table is produced that includes includes refuges and fist and last fix dates, by collarID.
 Users can subset the data by date range, collarID, and Refuge.